cbebe/aoc/README.md

 # Advent of Code

-My language of choice: Go
+My language of choice: Zig

-Started 2022, but I'm doing 2021 for more practice
+I should probably learn about the standard library :sob: